 Address: P.za San Marco, 57, 30124 Venezia VE, Italy

-Located in the beautiful St. Mark’s Square right in the heart of Venice, this historic cafe has been a favorite among locals and tourists alike for over 250 years.
-Caffè Florian was opened in 1720 and is one of the oldest continuously-operating cafes in the world.
-With its ornate decor and stunning views of the piazza, Caffè Florian is the ideal spot to relax with a cappuccino or espresso.
+Located in the beautiful St. Mark’s Square in the heart of Venice, this historic cafe has been a favorite among locals and tourists for over 250 years.
+Caffè Florian was opened in 1720 and is one of the oldest continuously operating cafes in the world.
+With its ornate decor and stunning piazza views, Caffè Florian is ideal for relaxing with a cappuccino or espresso.

-But if you really want to make your experience at this cafe extra special, be sure to try one of their famous pastries or gelato.
+But to make your experience at this cafe special, try one of their famous pastries or gelato.
 It’s no secret that desserts are king here.
-Tiramisu, chocolate mousse, or a traditional sachertorte, all of it, Caffè Florian’s pastry chefs have got you covered, and some.
-It’s the ideal stop for some sweetmeats any time of day – breakfast, lunch, or midday snack, you really can’t go wrong.
+Tiramisu, chocolate mousse, or a traditional sachertorte, all of it.

 16. Museo Correr